Fonda, Tomlin reunite to play jilted wives in new Netflix comedy

-LOS ANGELES (Reuters) - Hollywood actress Jane Fonda reunites with her “Nine to Five” co-star Lily Tomlin in a new Netflix comedy about two jilted wives who have to start life over again in their seventies.
+LOS ANGELES, April 30 (Reuters) - Hollywood actress Jane Fonda reunites with her “Nine to Five” co-star Lily Tomlin in a new Netflix comedy about two jilted wives who have to start life over again in their seventies.

 “Grace and Frankie” sees the two main characters forge a relationship after their husbands fall in love with each other.

-The show’s debut is timely in the United States, where the Supreme Court this week began hearing arguments in a landmark case that could pave the way to legalizing same-sex marriage nationwide.
+The show’s debut is timely in the United States, where the Supreme Court this week began hearing arguments in a landmark case that could pave the way to legalising same-sex marriage nationwide.

 “We both have friends that are out and ... are dealing with this issue of same-sex marriage and so it seemed appropriate and timely that our series touches on that,” Fonda said at the show’s premiere on Wednesday night.